 - A license check

 - A working with children check

 - A willingness to work with young people

 (All cost incurred with checks will be reimbursed in full)

 To be eligible for the Warrnambool and Moyne L2P learner driver mentor program, learner drivers must be:

 - Live in Warrnambool or the Moyne Shire

 - Be unable to access a suitable supervising driver or vehicle to gain driving experience or

 - Be experiencing financially disadvantaged

 All learner drivers accepted into the program receive a number of professional driving lessons from qualified driving instructors both prior to starting practice sessions with a volunteer Supervising Driver and as they progress through the stages of learning to more difficult driving situations.
-Prospective learner drivers must complete an Application Form prior to attending an interview with the Program Coordinator.

 The Warrnambool & Moyne L2P program is an opportunity for residents in our community to play a part in helping to keep young people safe on our roads.